acm-uic/student-task-manager-sig-mobile-dev/README.md

   - Find an idea that's not already on the market
   - Where is the future headed?
 What kind of app leverages that?
 What trends can we hop on | Can we create a new trend?
   - Research possible selling points and features | What do we have that others don't?

+---

+### Step 2: Planning
+- Roles involved:
+  - Everyone

+We have a great idea, but is it possible?
+This is the stage where...
   - Research potential databases/APIs/libraries that can be used to make the app | Ex.
 If we make a book app, how will we get the book info?
 Local database?
 API?
   - Are there any problems that will arise if we proceed with the creation of the app? | Ex.
 Limitations with the coding language/library we'll be using
   - What features will there be available on the app?
+  - What platform will we be using?
+  - Any other problems?

+> [!NOTE]
+> If we can't find solutions to the problems we think of, we go back to Step 1

 ---

-### Step 2: Design
+### Step 3: Design
 - Roles involved:
   - Designers
   - Managers and Leads
   - Anyone who'd like to pitch in on design

-We have an idea.
 Now we visualize it.
 This is the state where...
   - We draw up the screen visuals to help us see what we want
   - All screens will be drawn by designers
   - Everyone pitches in and requests changes to the designers